simmu/contact/README.md

 #contact

-This is my first write up on creating a simple web application from plain from post to SPA using different front-end/tooling and backend technologies or frameworks/libraries.
+This is my first write up on creating a simple web application from plain form post to SPA using different front-end/tooling and backend technologies or frameworks/libraries.

 I will start with a classic one, which you do form post for every actions.

 Everything starts with an idea.